 Upon arrival your oral and written level will be tested according to the European Framework scale and we will give you the results.

-Upon departure you will be tested on your oral and written French and either your teacher or the Director of studies will inform you of the level that you have reached, enabling you to clearly see your progress.
+Upon departure you will be tested again on your oral and written French, enabling you to clearly see your progress.
 A certificate with the level you have reached will be given to each student.